udayakiran/jwplayer-tracker/README.md

 # jwplayer-progress

-A jwlayer (version 5) plugin to track video progress and meta data like page url, current browser / device and other parameters that are passed during the initialization.
+A jwlayer (version 5) plugin to track video the below information session by session.

+- Progress
+- Time spent on the video in any session
+- video length
+- Browser/Device (not included in params.
+Just read "user-agent" header of each request)

+- Also, lets you resume from the video from the last left point if you choose to.

 ## Sample Usage